 What GSS degrees are available?

-A suite of academic awards are available under the GSS: the Graduate Certificate of Studies, Graduate Certificate of Studies - Online, Master of Studies, and Master of Studies (Advanced).
+A suite of academic awards are available under the GSS: the Graduate Certificate of Studies, Master of Studies, and Master of Studies (Advanced).
 There is also an exit qualification, the Graduate Diploma of Studies, which can be used as an early exit point from other Masters degrees.

 Can I choose how I study?